Ernanm280/preparing-ad-inf-azure/README.md

 2. Open Windows Firewall settings
 3. Temporarily disable the **Windows Firewall** for testing connectivity

-Firewall is temporarily disabled to allow connectivity testing between virtual machines.
-This allows `ICMP` ping traffic for testing.
-In production, firewall rules would be configured instead of being disabled. `DC-1` has been successfully deployed, connected to the correct Virtual Network and subnet, and is now ready for further Active Directory configuration and role installation.
+Firewall is temporarily disabled to allow connectivity testing between virtual machines, allowing `ICMP` ping traffic for testing. `DC-1` has been successfully deployed, connected to the correct Virtual Network and subnet, and is now ready for further Active Directory configuration and role installation.

+> [!NOTE]
+> production, firewall rules would be configured instead of being disabled.

 <img width="762" height="669" alt="Screenshot 2026-03-02 183943" src="https://github.com/user-attachments/assets/e7a15d53-6d87-4875-8fcc-96ad3d78415c" />